WiktorKa/mext-ng2-seed/README.md

 }

 // For vendors for example jQuery, Lodash, angular2-jwt just import them anywhere in your app
-// Also see custom_typings.d.ts as you also need to do `typings install x` where `x` is your module
+// Also see custom-typings.d.ts as you also need to do `typings install x` where `x` is your module
 ```

 Now, let's try to give it a run.